Kaiser-Yang/vimwiki/blog/2025/words.md

 If something is gross, then it is disgusting.

 The food was so gross that the dog couldn't eat it without feeling sick.

+## gorse

+Gorse is a type of bush with yellow flowers that grows in Europe and North America.

 ## gossip